 Pay off installment loans early to avoid interest

-You have a 30-year mortgage.
-You borrowed $100,000 at a 4% interest rate.
-If you pay your fixed monthly installment, at the end of the 30 years you will have paid $171,869.51 — almost double the amount of what you borrowed!
+You have a 30-year mortgage. borrowing $100,000 at a 4% interest rate.
+If you pay the fixed monthly installment, at the end of the 30 years, you will have paid $171,869.51 — almost double the amount you borrowed.

-Using the example above, if you get a $1,000 tax refund and put that extra amount toward your mortgage every April, you’d whittle your interest down to approximately $52,000.
+Using the example above, if you get a $1,000 tax refund and put that extra amount toward your mortgage every April, you’d whittle your interest down to approximately $53,000.
 That’s nearly $20,000 of extra money you get to keep.

-Recap of installment credit
+Use installment credit wisely